Gil Thorp

 Gil Thorp is a sports-oriented comic strip which has been published since September 8, 1958.
 The main character, Gil Thorp, is the athletic director of Milford High School and coaches the football, basketball, and baseball teams.
 In addition to the sports storylines, the strip also deals with issues facing teenagers such as teen pregnancy, steroids, and drug abuse.

 History

 The strip was created by Jack Berrill, who modeled and named Thorp after baseball player Gil Hodges and Olympic athlete Jim Thorpe.
 The setting of Milford is named for New Milford, Connecticut when he began writing the strip.
 Berrill continued the strip until he died of cancer on March 14, 1996.
 Over the course of his 38 years, Berrill broke ground with many of his stories, often dealing with sensitive social issues of the day.
 As editorial standards relaxed, he was able to move from stories about jalopies and after-school jobs to topics like teen pregnancy, divorce, steroids, and sexual harassment.

 When the Denver Post had a problem getting a week's worth of strips, the newspaper received over 30,000 calls.

-As of 2025 the strip is carried by the lowest number of newspapers in its history.
-This has been accredited by long time fans as being due to the low-grade quality writing of Henry Barajas and the poor artwork provided by Rachel Merrill.